As a rule of thumb, keep the first date to no more than an hour or two maximum.

-You will end up padding in more and more time simply because you are hoping that you give off the message about being serious about the first date.
+You end up padding in extra time, hoping that you are giving the impression that you are serious about this first date.

-However, all you may be doing is silently annoying your date who feels like you are taking more of their time than you should.
+All you are doing is silently annoying your date who feels like you are taking more of their time than you should.

-You may also be filling those extra hours with conversation that is going nowhere or activities that are too heavy or time consuming to have been partaken on a first date.
+You are filling those extra hours with conversation that is going nowhere or activities that are too heavy or time-consuming for a first date.

-Your date may have been totally into you and what you were making them feel in that first hour or two.
+Your date was totally into you and what you were making them feel in that first hour or two.

-The conversation was free flowing and fun.
-There may have even been some light flirting.
+The conversation was free-flowing and fun, with light flirting.

-You were successful in truly whetting your date’s appetite for more.
+You were successful in whetting your date’s appetite for more.

 However, you decided to take it too far by stretching the date for another unnecessary hour or more.

-Now you have lost your date mentally and as they finally leave the interaction they aren’t in a happy place within.
+Now you have lost your date mentally, and as they finally leave the venue, they aren’t in a happy place within.

 They are telling themselves that they don’t want to have that experience again.

-Keep your first date relatively short, one to two hours, and sweet.
+Keep your first date relatively short at one to two hours, and sweet.